FSantosCodes/TFDynamics-demo/README.md

  * Santos F., Meneses P. & Hostert P., 2018.
 Monitoring Long-Term Forest Dynamics with Scarce Data: A Multi-Date Classification Implementation in the Ecuadorian Amazon.
   European Journal of Remote Sensing.
 DOI: 10.1080/22797254.2018.1533793
- * Santos F., Dubovyk O. & Menz G., 2017.
-Monitoring Forest Dynamics in the Andean Amazon: The Applicability of Breakpoint Detection Methods Using Landsat Time-Series and
-  Genetic Algorithms.
-Remote Sensing.
-2017, 9, 68.
-DOI: 10.3390/rs9010068

 While the code is funcional, the project was discontinued as Google Earth Engine emerged as the prime platform for massive processing of spatial data.
+While this R implementation is demostrated in the publication, it is time demanding due landsat imagery download and processing.

-The next lines of code shows the operation of this tool.
+The next lines of code shows a demo of its code.

 ### (1) Required R libraries